aiven/devportal/docs/platform/concepts.rst

 * :doc:`Service forking </docs/platform/concepts/service-forking>`.

-  Quickly and safely make a copy of your database for testing, dry run upgrades, or anything else, without affecting your existing service.
+  Quickly and safely make a copy of your database or other service for testing, dry run upgrades, or anything else, without affecting your existing service.

 * :doc:`Projects and access management </docs/platform/concepts/projects_accounts_access>`.